 U.S. state and federal lawmakers, as well as federal regulators, are increasingly focusing on the role of blockchain and distributed ledger technology in ongoing efforts to combat climate change and to facilitate the transition from carbon-based fossil fuels.

-Jim Gatto is a partner in the Intellectual Property Practice Group in the firm's Washington, D.C. office.
+Jim Gatto is the co-head of Blockchain and FinTech Team in the firm's Washington, D.C. office.

 Blockchain technology and smart contracts continue to show their potential for disrupting the electric energy industry.
 Through the use of blockchain, electricity markets could become more decentralized, efficient, transparent and automated.
 However, blockchain users must have a good understanding of the regulatory landscape in which they will be operating to ensure compliance with applicable laws, and traditional utilities should be aware of the opportunities and pitfalls the technology could pose.
 Please see attached the latest Sheppard Mullin Six Items to Consider concerning blockchain in the electric industry. …